Can Plastic Be Composted In Australia? We Take A Look At Bottles, Coffee Cups And Plastic Bags 🌱

-This means that we can only use one of the 9 facilities (as at 2017) available.
-There were no facilities in Tasmania, Victoria or the NT accepting these items – and only one in WA.
+Basically, we have very limited facilities available to break down plastic.
+There were no facilities in Tasmania, Victoria or the NT accepting these items – only one in WA.
 The major facility in Sydney metro was the SUEZ Kemps Creek facility.

-Collecting bioplastics is also difficult:
+Collecting bioplastics is also difficult

-Conclusion on can plastic be composted in Australia
+Conclusion on “can plastic be composted in Australia?”

-In simple terms – some bioplastic can be composted in specific composting facilities throughout Australia.
+In simple terms, some bioplastic can be composted in specific composting facilities throughout Australia.

 We need to focus lots of effort and money on building facilities capable of this composting before we really roll out the cups etc.

-But as always – the big question is who is going to pay for it?
+But as always, the big question is, who is going to pay for it?